teuben/nemo/README.md

-and here is an example of creating the 4 major data objects on the fly in NEMO (table, snapshot, image, orbit), showing off the command line interface and use of unix pipes with a dash denoting the piped file:
+and here is an example of creating the 4 major data objects on the fly in NEMO (table, snapshot, image, orbit), showing off the command line interface and use of Unix pipes, with a dash denoting the piped file:

          tabgen -  | tabplot -
          mkplummer - 100 | snapplot -